krakend/krakend-documentation/configuration/overview.md

     krakend --config ~/my-krakend.json --debug

-Of course you can try to start the service directly as this will be done anyway.
+Of course, you can try to start the service directly as this will be done anyway.
 When the syntax is correct you'll see the message

     Syntax OK!